rs660/league-analysis/README.md

 - `participantid`: Identifies players/teams given a `gameid`.
 - `teamname`: The name of the team.
 - `result`: The outcome of the match (win/loss).
-- `side`: Blue / Red
+- `side`: Blue / Red.
-- `league`: The affiliated league the match was played in separated by region or tournament (e.g. LCK, LPL, Worlds).
+- `league`: The affiliated league the match was played; either separated by region or tournament (e.g. LCK, LPL, Worlds).
 - `goldat10`: Team's total gold @ 10 minutes into the game.
 - `xpat10`: Team's total XP @ 10 minutes into the game.
 - `csat10`: Team's total creep score (CS) @ 10 minutes into the game.